rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 # Version History

+* 7.0.0 - `Scan Completion` - Update the trigger output and add new 'Category' input
 * 6.2.1 - Update Top Remediations id to be the nexpose_id
 * 6.2.0 - `Scan Completion` - New trigger added to retrieve vulnerability information on assets when a scan is completed | Improved error handling across all API calls
 * 6.1.1 - Update actions `Update Site Excluded Targets` and `Update Site Included Targets` to prevent error on empty addresses